analytically/mapmailer/README.md

 #### Background and use case

 This software was built for [Coen Recruitment](http://www.coen.co.uk/), an education recruitment agency in the UK.
-Since they prioritise on location and endeavour to find teachers work close to home, their consultants need map area selection to market teachers to schools efficiently.
+They prioritise location and endeavour to find teachers work close to home, hence their consultants need map area selection to market teachers to schools efficiently.
 Parts of this project are based on [CamelCode](https://github.com/analytically/camelcode).

 #### Security